amitt001/pygmy/README.md

 Docker image name: amit19/pygmy

-Docker image can be build by: `docker build -t amit19/pygmy .`
+Docker image can be built by: `docker build -t amit19/pygmy .`

-Both Dockerfile and docker-compose file are preset at the root of the project.
+Both Dockerfile and docker-compose file are present at the root of the project.

-To use docker-compose you need to pass DB credentials in docker-compose file
+To use docker-compose you need to pass DB credentials in the docker-compose file

 ## Using Pygmy API